-Thus, as required by legislation, the current evaluation focusses on SCFS's most prevalent parenting program, Parents as Teachers (PAT).
-PAT was the subject an evaluation published in 2017 by COMPASS Evaluation and Research, Inc. The COMPASS evaluation of PAT examined the implementation and short-term impact of PAT using information and data from 2008-2016.
-The current evaluation is designed to expand information on program reach and impacts specifically, using quantitative data from FY16-17 through FY18-19.
-Importantly, the time period for this evaluation of the PAT program excludes FY19-20, the fiscal year during which the COVID-19 pandemic disrupted services and fundamentally altered life and services world-wide.
+Thus, as required by legislation, the current evaluation focuses on SCFS's most prevalent parenting program, Parents as Teachers (PAT).
+PAT as implemented by First Steps local partnerships was also the subject of an evaluation published in 2017 by COMPASS Evaluation and Research, Inc. The COMPASS evaluation of PAT examined the implementation and short-term impact of PAT using information and data from 2008-2016.
+The current evaluation is designed to expand information on program reach and impacts specifically, using quantitative data from fiscal year 2016-2017 (FY17) through fiscal year 2018-2019 (FY19).
+Importantly, the time period for this evaluation of the PAT program excludes FY20, the fiscal year during which the COVID-19 pandemic disrupted services and fundamentally altered life and services world-wide.

-What is the Parents As Teachers (PAT) Program?
+What is the Parents as Teachers (PAT) Program?

-PAT is a parent education program for expectant parents and parents of children ages birth to five (i.e. through kindergarten).
-PAT is designed to impact a variety of factors that can ultimately enhance school readiness, including parent knowledge of child development, identification of developmental delays and health problems, and prevention of child maltreatment.1
+PAT is a parent education program for expectant parents and parents of children ages birth to five (i.e., through kindergarten).
+PAT is designed to impact a variety of factors that can ultimately enhance school readiness, including parent knowledge of child development, identification of developmental delays and health problems, and prevention of child maltreatment.3